mattwright324/hll_advanced_seeder/README.md

 	- Check the box to add Python to PATH
 2. Open command prompt and install required packages
 	- `pip install -r requirements.txt`
-3. Open `seeding.yaml` to configure python script settings and servers to seed
+3. Open `seeding.yaml` to configure script settings and servers to seed
-    - Use the `Steam > View > Game Server` browser to find and copy `ip:port` for desired servers
-	- Set a verify_name for each incase they change hosts
+    - Most default values should be fine as is though can be tweaked however you want
+    - Most relevant properties you'll probably want to change:
+       - `seeding_method` and properties under it
+       - `priority_servers`
+       - `check_idle_kick` and `player_name`
+       - `priority_monitor`
+       - `perpetual_mode`
 4. Run `setup.bat` to create a scheduled task that will wake up the computer and run the seeding script

 To verify a task is scheduled use `verify.bat`.